 Maybe you read a chapter in Proverbs over dinner.
 Pray with your spouse.
 Turn off the television one night a week for 30 minutes to discuss God’s Word.
 If you have small children, act out a Bible story in a play.
 Pray for one another frequently.
 Teach your children to pray for the sick, the lost, and the hurting.

 Model for them the joy of generous giving and serving.
-Show them how to serve the homeless, the orphans, and the elderly.
-Even invite some of these people into your home.
+Share with them how you make decisions about giving.
+Bring them with you when you serve the homeless, the orphans, and the elderly.
+You can even invite some of these people into your home.

 Talk with your family about your own struggles and failures and God’s faithfulness to answer prayer and take care of you in spite of your mistakes.
-Your family needs to see you as much vulnerable as they do confident.
+Your family needs to see you vulnerable as much as they need to see you confident.